 Artisan serves as the investment adviser for Artisan Partners Funds, Inc. ("Artisan Funds"), a family of mutual funds registered with the SEC under the Investment Company Act of 1940, and Artisan Partners Global Funds plc ("Artisan Global Funds"), a family of Ireland-based UCITS.
 Artisan Funds and Artisan Global Funds are corporate entities the business and affairs of which are managed by their respective boards of directors.
 The shareholders of the funds retain all voting rights, including the right to elect and reelect members of their respective boards of directors.
-As a result, each of these entities is a VOE and is evaluated for consolidation under the VOE model.
+Each series of Artisan Funds is a VOE and is separately evaluated for consolidation under the VOE model.
+The shareholders of Artisan Global Funds lack simple majority liquidation rights, and as a result, Artisan Global Funds is evaluated for consolidation under the VIE model.

 The Company makes initial seed investments in sponsored investment portfolios, including series of Artisan Funds and Artisan Global Funds, at the portfolio's formation, which are made on the same terms as are available to other investors.
 If the seed investment results in a controlling financial interest, APAM consolidates the fund, and the underlying individual securities are accounted for as trading securities.
 Seed investments in which the Company does not have a controlling financial interest are classified as available-for-sale investments.
-As of June 30, 2016, APAM does not have a controlling financial interest in any sponsored investment portfolio or series of Artisan Funds or Artisan Global Funds and therefore does not consolidate these entities.
+As of September 30, 2016, APAM does not have a controlling financial interest in any sponsored investment portfolio or series of Artisan Funds or Artisan Global Funds and therefore does not consolidate these entities.